The hack squat may not be as popular with strength coaches as the barbell squat, but it’s a hidden gem for building lower-body size and strength.

 Here’s how the main muscles worked by the hack squat look on your body:

-The Best Hack Squat Alternatives
+The Best Hack Squat Variations & Alternatives

 1. Reverse Hack Squat

-By performing the exercise while facing the machine you shift the emphasis to your posterior chain (the muscles on the back of your body), which makes the reverse hack squat a good alternative for those looking to develop their glutes and hamstrings more than their quads.
+The reverse hack squat is similar to the regular hack squat but you perform it facing the machine instead of away from it.
+This change in position shifts the emphasis to your posterior chain (the muscles on the back of your body), making the reverse hack squat an excellent option for those looking to build their glutes and hamstrings more than their quads.

 2. Barbell Hack Squat